denko-co/dee-emcy/README.md

 Hey, nice to meet you! o(*>ω&lt;*)o

 __**Version 1.5**__
-* Added shallow pointless discussion category to be posted in the morning
+* Added shallow and pointless (SPD) discussion category, to be posted in the morning!
+Is it time for a name change? owo
-* You can send Dee your shallow pointless prompts by DMing `spd "<prompt>"`, you will see the fruits of your labour in a few mornings time!
+* Send Dee your shallow pointless prompts by typing `spd` and then the rest as usual.
+Thanks Scur! <3

 __**Version 1.4**__